aaronicsubstances/code-augmentor-php/README.md

 This library deserializes JSON objects into instances of the buitlin `stdClass`.
 It similarly requires objects to be serialized to be either dictionaries or instances of `stdClass`.

 By so doing clients are provided with the convenience that any arbitrary field can be set on a JSON object, and it will get serialized.

+## Further Information

+For more information on the structure of augmenting code object, generated code object and other considerations, refer to [wiki](https://github.com/aaronicsubstances/code-augmentor/wiki/Documentation-for-Code-Generator-Scripts) in the main Code Augmentor repository.